ipetkov/crane/docs/API.md

 #### Input attributes
 * `cargoToml`: a path to a Cargo.toml file
 * `cargoTomlContents`: the contents of a Cargo.toml file as a string
+* `pathsModifier`: a function which is passed the list of paths normally kept in the Cargo.toml file, and is expected to return a modified list of paths.
+  This can be used to further filter or expand which paths are kept in the result.
+  - Default value: `x: x` (the identity function)

-At least one of the above attributes must be specified, or an error will be raised during evaluation.
+At least one of the `cargoToml` and `cargoTomlContents` attributes must be specified, or an error will be raised during evaluation.

 ### `craneLib.crateNameFromCargoToml`